 If you own shares in a company, you will generally be paid your share of the company's profits as a dividend.
 In any income year you may receive both an interim and a final dividend.
 In most circumstances, you will be liable to pay income tax for that income year on the dividends you are paid or credited.

 You must include in your assessable income dividends paid to you.
 Your shareholder dividend statement should contain details of the date a payment was made to you-generally referred to on the statement as the payment date or date paid.
-It is this date that will determine which financial year the dividend is included in your assessable income.
 Where the dividend is paid by cheque, it is deemed to have been paid to you on the date the cheque was posted to you by the company-not on the date the cheque was received, banked or cleared.